serverpod/serverpod_docs/docs/05-concepts/05-database/08-sort.md

   orderDescending: true,
 );
 ```

+In the example we fetch all companies and sort them by their name in descending order.

 To order by several different columns use `orderByList`, note that this cannot be used in conjunction with `orderBy` and `orderDescending`.